- 983 views

 11:00 - 16:00 (on weekdays) and closed on weekends.

 There is so much more that could be said about this spectacular national park!
 Suffice it to say if you are interested in an outdoor adventure that will allow you to see the world in a way that you never have before, it is very likely that Iceland is the destination for you.
 Make sure to include the Snaefellsjokull National Park in your itinerary no matter how long or short your stay is.
-Furthermore, make sure that you know when to visit Iceland and the top things to do in Iceland.
+Furthermore, make sure that you know the best time to visit Iceland and the top things to do in Iceland.
 So, lace up your boots, pack your bag, and get ready to hit the trail.
 Iceland is waiting for you!